idmwy/Unity/README.md

 PPM saving
 ----------------
-This a function to save the RGB color to .ppm file format.
+This is a script function to save the RGB color to .ppm file format.
 (Android device)